The kits are quite bulky, they arrive in a large box and weigh 18-35 Kgs.

 Your trees will really love you for getting “TREE HUGGERS”.
 Some of the mightiest Eucalyptus trees have bark that is very easy to damage.

-The CORE kit is supplied with a simplified winch system and instructions. the simplified winch system is great for shorter zip-lines, but as the wire get heavier you will really appreciate a chain winch.
+The CORE kit is supplied with a simplified winch system and instructions. the simplified winch system is great for shorter zip-lines, but as the wire get heavier you will really appreciate a Heavy Winch Kit.

 Not if your overall fall is 4-5% of the length of the zip line or less.